jwPythion/Arize/README.md

 Kimberly Cooper, Connor Hysham, Jaymes Johnson, Andia Katz

 ## Other Credits
 We do not own any assets, all are obtained from Yahoo!
-LLC and Authentic Jobs, Inc.
+LLC & Eventful